NCast Live Streaming Equipment for Events

 Preset layouts that are popular are:

-- #4 -- small video, large presentation, text overlay, Noisebridge logo
+- #4 -- large video, large presentation, text overlay, Noisebridge logo

 Static images on stream

 To change the logo shown on the screen, click the channel layout from the main screen

 From the main screen at http://PRGN2MB-111214-0152.noise , hit Sources > Overlays